Annual Conference Sessions & Features 2024

 Dr. Carl Rosen, Professor, University of Minnesota Department of Soil, Water and Climate

-Jerry Ford, Director, MN Premium Garlic Project
+Jerry Ford, Moderator, MN Garlic Festival Director

 Do you chill your garlic before planting and after harvest?
 Should you?
 Does it affect yields?
-Cindy Tong and Carl Rosen have been working on a NCR-SARE-funded project titled "On farm evaluations of novel methods to increase garlic marketable yield".
+Cindy Tong and Carl Rosen have been working on an NCR-SARE-funded project titled "On farm evaluations of novel methods to increase garlic marketable yield".
 They are researching the effects of chilling seed garlic prior to planting on garlic yield.
 They are also examining how different on-farm postharvest storages affect wholesale/retail garlic quality.
 Results from the studies thus far will be shared.

 Farm Profitability: What Is It and How Do I Get It?
 (101)

-Jared Luhman, Grass-fed Cattle Co, SFA Soil Health & Grazing Lead
+Jared Luhman, Grass Fed Cattle Co., SFA Soil Health & Grazing Lead

 All farmers strive for profitability in our farm and ranch businesses, yet many operate at a breakeven or even a loss.
 In this session we’ll define what it means to be profitable, how profit is different from cash flow, and what the three keys are to increasing profitability in our farm and ranch businesses.

-Katie Feterl, SFA Communications Director
+Katie Feterl, Moderator, SFA Communications Director

 Pasture as a Profitable Crop (201)

-Jared Luhman, Grass-fed Cattle Co, SFA Soil Health & Grazing Lead
+Jared Luhman, Grass Fed Cattle Co., SFA Soil Health & Grazing Lead

 Activating Community through

-On-Farm Events (101)
+On-Farm Events (201)

-Erik Hadlestad and Bethany Lacktorin, Clover Valley Farm Fest, Two Harbors MN
+Pat Berger, Boreal Bounty Farm, Clover Valley Farm Fest, Two Harbors MN

 Matt Barthelemy, Project Manager, Come and Get It!, Renewing the Countryside